JustSleightly/Resources/Terms and Conditions.md

 9. You must credit when used for commercial usage or media (assuming you have commercial permission/license).
 Credit in personal usage would be appreciated.
 10. You must adhere to any product/service specific Terms and Conditions, which may override some of these.
 See below and product page for more detail.

-## Asset Product Terms and Conditions
+## Asset/System Product Terms and Conditions

 1. **All [General Terms and Conditions](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#general-terms-and-conditions) above apply**
 2. Do **NOT** use commercially unless you have permission (such as a commercial license)
 3. Do **NOT** resell alone.
-It must be used as part of a whole model if you have a commercial license.
+It must be used as part of a whole avatar if you have a commercial license.
-4. Do **NOT** resell as part of a product whose cost is cheaper than the personal license price of the asset.
+4. Do **NOT** resell as part of an avatar whose cost is cheaper than the personal license price of the asset/system.
+5. A commercial license is required by any/all parties generating revenue from this product (including paid commissions).
-5. If the asset includes a scripted setup, do not include the scripts in any packages for redistribution.
+6. If the asset/system includes a scripted setup, do not include the scripts in any packages for redistribution.
 (See **[Script/Tool Product Terms and Conditions](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#scripttool-product-terms-and-conditions)**)

 ## Script/Tool Product Terms and Conditions

 1. **All [General Terms and Conditions](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#general-terms-and-conditions) above apply**
 2. Do **NOT** attempt to disassemble or de-obfuscate any scripts or source code, according to DMCA Code 1201 regarding circumvention of copyright protection systems.
-3. In the event of hardware change, software licenses can be automatically transferred after pre-determined cooldown timers in [Discord](https://discord.sleightly.dev) via opening a Reset/Transfer License ticket in the #open-a-ticket channel.
+3. In the event of hardware change, software licenses can be automatically transferred after pre-determined cooldown timers via the Transfer License option in the script activation window.
 Anything more frequent, please open up a support case to explain your situation.
 These are monitored, and frequent use of this system will be investigated for abuse.
 4. I am **NOT** liable for damage or harm caused by manipulation or misuse of the script.
 5. I am **NOT** liable for any changes made by Unity or VRChat that deprecate any features or functionality via software/game updates
 6. Do **NOT** redistribute scripts, even with commercial license.
 They must be removed from any packages beforehand.
 See product documentation/FAQ for more information on how to remove/export them.
-7. If you have a commercial license, do **NOT** resell the generated contents as part of a product whose cost is cheaper than the personal license price of the tool/system.
+7. If you have a commercial license, do **NOT** resell the generated contents as part of an avatar whose cost is cheaper than the personal license price of the tool/asset/system.

-## Model Product Terms and Conditions
+## Avatar Product Terms and Conditions

 1. **All [General Terms and Conditions](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#general-terms-and-conditions) above apply**
 2. Do **NOT** upload to others' accounts.